querkmachine/FSFrontEndDocs/authoring-guidelines/authoring-guidelines.md

 {% endhighlight %}

 ## Quotes
-Use double quotes in HTML.
-Use single quotes in CSS and JavaScript.
+Use double quotes everywhere, except situations where the type of quotation mark used has semantic meaning, such as in Razor or some areas of JavaScript.

 ## Code comments
 If you find yourself writing something particularly complex or holy-heck-don’t-ever-change-this important, it’s probably a good idea to leave a note telling the next person along about how it works and how intelligent and attractive you are for being able to produce it.
 They’ll thank you for it... probably.